-Uber settled a class action law suit and will pay 100 million dollars to retain the right to classify drivers as contractors.
-This is an important battle for them because if they are forced to classify their drivers as employees it would kill their business model.
+Uber settled a class action lawsuit and will pay 100 million dollars to retain the right to classify drivers as contractors.
+This is an important battle for them because if they are forced to classify their drivers as employees it could threaten the existence of the business.

 These types of lawsuits are at the very center of the struggle between sharing economy startups and regulators.
-Companies like Taskrabbit are creating massive value in the marketplace, but legislators are having a hard time putting them into boxes that were created in the industrial age.
-By the time any legislative framework is settled, the sharing economy would have moved on to an even newer form of operation.
-Finding the balance between creating a social net for employees and the free market will be a challenge in this space for the foreseeable future.
+Taskrabbit is creating massive value in the marketplace, but legislators are having a hard time deciding what box to put them in.
+The current labor laws were created for the industrial age.
+Finding the balance between creating a social net for employees and allowing the free market to innovate will be a challenge in this space for the foreseeable future.

-The enterprise is going to use more labor on demand as the technologies that facilitate this increase in number and scope.
+The enterprise is going to use more labor on demand as the technologies that facilitate this increase.
 And more of this is going to happen on mobile.

 The gig economy population is going to be more diverse than the traditional employment market ever was.
-Gig economy workers may get their own employment classification because neither full time employee nor 1099 freelancers them correctly.
+These workers here may get their own employment classification as well.

-There’s a two-way affect.
+There’s a two-way effect.
 Workers are enjoying more freedom through the gig economy.
-But companies are also enjoying cost savings by forgoing insurance and benefits and the need for always on employment.
+But companies are also enjoying cost savings by forgoing insurance and benefits.
 For companies it’s access vs ownership, or labor as a service.